 Are money markets and capital markets the same thing?
 How do they work?
-Here are some things you must know about the two.
+Here is an introduction to money markets and capital markets for dummies.

 Monica Seles was 19 years old, and the world’s top female tennis player in 1993 when a crazed Steffi Graf fan attacked her with a knife on court during a tournament in Hamburg.
 It forced her to go off pro tennis for two years and robbed her of potential earnings from endorsement deals and prize money, possibly totalling a few million dollars.
 Worse, she lost her suit against the tournament organisers, whose legal costs she had to pick up following the court’s ruling.